lchicay/CAR-T_paper_processor/Template_TRANSLATIONAL_finding.md

       - tumor-burden_negative_response-rate.md

 2.  **Template Adherence:** Use the provided template for the entire structure of your output, including the YAML frontmatter properties and the Markdown headings.
-3.  **One Finding Per File:** Each generated file should represent a single, distinct translational finding.
+3.  **One Finding Per File:** IMPORTANT: Each generated file should represent a single, distinct translational finding.

 ---
 **[START OF TEMPLATE]**